 Clean Your Guns Whenever You Feel Like it:

 Sometimes folks who realize how dirty their guns can run without issue go to the extreme of just not doing anything with them at all.
 I would advocate against this process for a gun you use for home or self-defense.
 You should know the general condition of any firearm you shoot.

 For example, I have seen students show up to a class with guns that are filthy.
 That's cool; I like to see a well-used gun.
 But when they are bone dry, or have loose sights, or covered in surface rust, it's not a good thing.

 First, this is when I typically see more malfunctions.
 Second, it also shows that the person hasn't handled or inspected the gun in a while.

 This specific strategy for gun cleaning is more like no strategy at all.

-I'll end by coming back to the point that we should regularly inspect any self or home-defense gun.
+I'll end by coming back to the main point: we should regularly inspect any self or home-defense gun.
 While the gun doesn't have to be spotless, we should ensure to lubricate it appropriately.
+Lubrication is far more important than cleanliness.
 You also want to examine any components like optics and sights for functionality or damage and ensure the gun is in the condition you want.